hufengling/ALPaCA/README.md

 <div id='id-section1'/>

 ## 1. Installation
 The R package uploaded here does NOT contain the pretrained neural network parameters due to GitHub space constraints.
-The full package can be installed from GitHub Release or via the following link to **Zenodo**:
+The full package can be installed via the following link to **Zenodo**:

 https://zenodo.org/records/17215591